Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 # Sizzle and Steak

 Sizzle and Steak is a fictional restaurant located beside the sea in County Antrim, Northern Ireland.
-The app is a restaurant management system designed too allow staff to easily manage the menus and bookings.
+The app is a restaurant management system designed to allow staff to easily manage the menus and bookings.
 It also provides customers with a simple, easy to use booking system where they can view and manage their own reservations.

 ![Mock Up](docs/readme_images/mockup.PNG)